 The Central Fund shall be in the keeping of the Honorary National Treasurer for the time being who shall pay into the banking account of the Association all monies received.
-Subject to the control of the National Council the Honorary National Treasurer shall have the power to invest or loan any part of the Central Fund not currently required for disbursement.
+Subject to the control of the National Council the Honorary National Treasurer shall have the power to invest any part of the Central Fund not currently required for disbursement.
 The financial year of the Association shall commence on the 1st April of any year and terminate on 31st March of the following year, when the Honorary National Treasurer shall prepare a Statement of Accounts to be submitted to the National Council, and then for approval at the time of the Annual General Meeting.
-Such Statement of Accounts shall be audited and certified by independent qualified accountants prior to submission to the National Council.
+Such Statement of Accounts shall be certified by independent qualified accountants prior to submission to the National Council.

 The Honorary National Treasurer shall be involved an ALL transactions involving the Central Fund.

 7, (e) Appointment of Independent Accountants.

-The appointment of the Association’s auditors shall be by resolution at the Annual General meeting.
+The appointment of Independent Accountants shall be by resolution at the Annual General meeting.

 The National Secretary, the National Officer and other members of the National Council shall be entitled to be repaid out of the Central Fund their reasonable traveling and subsistence expenses incurred in connection with National Council business.

 8- Annual and Extraordinary General Meetings